epinio/epinio/docs/user/explanations/advanced.md

 ### Epinio

-Epinio is a binary that is used:
+The epinio binary is used as:

-- as a cli tool, used to push applications, create services etc.
+- a cli tool, used to push applications, create services etc.
-- as the API server component which runs inside the cluster (invoked with the `epinio server` command)
+- the API server component which runs inside the cluster (invoked with the `epinio server` command)
-- as the installer that installs the various needed components on the cluster.
+- the installer that installs the various needed components on the cluster.
 The API server from the previous point is one of them.

 Epinio cli functionality is implemented using the endpoints provided by the Epinio API server component.
-For example, when the user asks Epinio to "push" and application, the cli will contact the "Upload", "Stage" and "Deploy" endpoints of the Epinio API to upload the application code, create a container image for the application using this code and run the application on the cluster.
+For example, when the user asks Epinio to "push" an application, the cli will contact the "Upload", "Stage" and "Deploy" endpoints of the Epinio API to upload the application code, create a container image for the application using this code and run the application on the cluster.